hartwigmedical/hmftools/isofox/README.md

 #### B. Count support

-Isofox counts 3 categories all fragments supporting the break junction broken into 3 categories:
+Isofox counts all fragments supporting the break junction, split into 3 categories:
-* Split - any fragment with a supplementary alignment or splice junction at the exact break junction
+* Split - any fragment with a supplementary alignment or splice junction at the exact break junction.
-* Realigned - any fragment that has both reads mapped on one end of the chimeric junction, without a supplementary but exactly matches the reference at the other side of the candidate junction and overlaps the breakpoint by at least 3 bases but not more than 10 bases.
+* Realigned - any fragment that has both reads mapped on one end of the chimeric junction without a supplementary alignment, but exactly matches the reference at the other side of the candidate junction and overlaps the breakpoint by at least 3 bases but not more than 10 bases.
 If the overlapping bases are consistent with multiple candidate junctions they may be double counted.
 * Discordant pairs:  any fragment with 1 read mapped at either end of the chimeric junction in the appropriate orientation which cannot be classified as split or realigned and which with the chimeric junction implies a fragment length of <550 bases either unspliced or on a known transcript.
-If the discordant pairs are consistent with multiple junctions they may be double counted
+If the discordant pairs are consistent with multiple junctions they may be double counted.

-Isofox also determines the coverage at both breakends and the max anchor length on either side of the break junction (ie. the maximum number of distinct matched bases by any 1 junction supporting fragment on that side of the chimeric junction).
+Isofox also determines the coverage at both breakends and the max anchor length on either side of the break junction (i.e. the maximum number of distinct matched bases by any 1 junction supporting fragment on that side of the chimeric junction).
 An allelic frequency at each breakend is calculated as (split + realigned) / coverage.

 #### C. Filtering

 4 filters are applied in Isofox to remove likely artefacts from our chimeric junctions output.
-The filters are tiered such that we achieve maximum sensitivity for fusions with highest prior likelihood whilst still containing.
+The filters are tiered such that we achieve maximum sensitivity for fusions with high prior likelihood whilst still filtering out most artefacts.
 Known pathogenic fusion partners are given the highest sensitivity followed by known splice site to known splice site, follow by canonical splice pairings (GT-AG) and lastly any other non-canonical splice pairing.

 The filters and thresholds per tier are as follows: